Amish Shah: First term (2019–2020)

-In 2018, Shah entered the Democratic primary to represent Arizona's 24th Legislative District.
+In 2018, Shah entered the Democratic primary to represent Arizona's 24th legislative district, which includes parts of Phoenix and Scottsdale.
 As a newcomer, he faced incumbent Representative Ken Clark.
 The other incumbent for the 24th District, Lela Alston, decided to run for the state Senate.
 Alston and Clark chose to support John Glenn to fill Alston's open seat.
 Shah and another newcomer, Jennifer Longdon, defeated Clark, Glenn, and others to advance to the general election.
 In the general election, Shah and Longdon were elected, defeating David Alger.

-2020
+Shah was sworn into office on January 14.
+During his first term, he introduced legislation covering vehicle registration fees, healthcare, and animal welfare.
+In 2019, he introduced legislation that would calculate Arizona's vehicle registration fee based on a vehicle's value rather than using a fixed rate for all vehicles.
+In 2020, he introduced legislation requiring medical insurance companies to use standardized forms for prior-authorization requests.
+He also introduced legislation to repeal the state preemption of local regulation of pet dealers.

+Second term (2021–2022)

 In 2020, Shah and Longdon won the 24th District's Democratic primary.
 In the general election the pair defeated Robyn Cushman and David Alger to win re-election.

+During his second term, Shah focused on health care and sponsored legislation which would restrict the ability of emergency medical technicians to discourage patients from seeking hospital transportation.
+He also sponsored legislation that would repeal specific consent requirements for HIV testing and legislation that would enable physician peer support.
+In 2022, he sponsored legislation that would ban late-night fireworks and the declawing of cats.